MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/how-to-configure-a-package-to-use-binary-delta-replication.md

  The following example method configures an existing package to use binary delta replication.

 > [!IMPORTANT]
->  The hexadecimal values that define the assetId:///PkgFlags?qualifyHint=False&autoUpgrade=True property are listed in the `SMS_Package` class reference material.
+>  The hexadecimal values that define the `PkgFlags` property are listed in the `SMS_Package` class reference material.

  For information about calling the sample code, see [Calling Configuration Manager Code Snippets](../../../../develop/core/understand/calling-code-snippets.md).